NOC-OI/containers-introduction/index.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-The practical work in this lesson is primarily aimed at using Docker on your own laptop.
-Beyond your laptop, software container technologies such as Docker can also be used in the cloud and on high performance computing (HPC) systems.
+The practical work in this lesson is primarily aimed at using Podman on your own laptop.
+Beyond your laptop, software container technologies such as Podman can also be used in the cloud and on high performance computing (HPC) systems.
 Some of the material in this lesson will be applicable to those environments too.

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Containers on HPC systems

-On HPC systems it is more likely that *Singularity* rather than Docker will be the available container technology.
+On HPC systems it is more likely that *Singularity* rather than Podman will be the available container technology, though Podman is becoming more common alongside Singularity.
-If you are looking for a lesson on using Singularity containers (instead of Docker), see this lesson:
+If you are looking for a lesson on using Singularity containers (instead of Podman), see this lesson:

 - [Reproducible Computational Environments Using Containers: Introduction to Singularity](https://carpentries-incubator.github.io/singularity-introduction/)